-When using an infrared camera, you create a thermal imaging of a building dampness defect this helps the inspector to understand the problem by supplying a thermal pattern of the defect, which maybe outside the human visible light spectrum. also, thermal imaging is a rapid non-invasive dampness diagnostic method.
+When using an infrared camera, you create a thermal imaging of a building dampness defect this helps the inspector to understand the problem by supplying a thermal pattern of the defect, which is outside the human visible light spectrum.
+Also, thermal imaging is a rapid non-invasive dampness diagnostic method.

 How does the camera work?

-It detects infrared radiation emitting from an object it energy which is radiant, conduction or convection, the camera detects this using a sensing chip which has thousands of detectors and at the same time it creates a pattern of temperatures on a surface (using and mathematical formula) in to thermal image of the area.
+It detects radiation emitting from an object, and this energy may be radiant, conduction or convection, the camera detects this radiation using a sensing chip which has thousands of detectors and at the same time it creates a pattern of temperatures on a surface (using and mathematical formula) into thermal image of the area.